MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 ## Project-level permissions

-You manage project-level permissions from the [web portal admin context](set-project-collection-level-permissions.md) or using the [TFSSecurity command-line tool](/azure/devops/server/command-line/tfssecurity-cmd#team-project-level-permissions).
-Project Administrators are assigned all project-level permissions.
-Other project-level groups are assigned a subset of these permissions.

 ::: moniker range="azure-devops"

+You manage project-level permissions through the [web portal admin context](set-project-collection-level-permissions.md#project-level) or with the [az devops security group](add-manage-security-groups.md) commands.
+Project Administrators are granted all project-level permissions.
+Other project-level groups have select permission assignments.

 > [!NOTE]
 > To enable the new user interface for the Project Permissions Settings Page, see [Enable preview features](../../project/navigation/preview-features.md).